 You may be eligible if you demonstrate financial need and meet specific requirements.

 - Are a high school graduate as stipulated in the Pennsylvania State Grant law

 - Attend a postsecondary school approved by PHEAA for Pennsylvania State Grant purposes

 - Are enrolled at least half-time (defined as at least six semester credits but less than 12 semester credits per semester, or the equivalent)

-- Are enrolled in an approved program of study of at least 2 academic years in length
+- Be unconditionally admitted and enrolled in an approved program of study of at least 2 academic years in length

 - Are enrolled in a program of study where at least 50% of the total credit or clock hours needed for completion of the program are earned through classroom instruction: